Code-Institute-Submissions/bridcourtney-Business-Travel-Guide/README.md

 ### Known Bugs

+-   Sometimes the user needs to hit the refresh button to load the map
 -   It is not a bug, but the Geocode API reaches usage limit very quckly

 ## Deployment